rwalerow/bible-vs-humans/tulip/README.md

 ### From my side

+I'm not an expert, I might be totally wrong, I'm just curiouse Bible Believing, Saved By Grace Christian.

+I know that people might hold different positions and ideas, and so one.
+My goal is just to clarify some approaches a bit.

 I think it's benefitial to make your own mind about some topics, that's why it's benefitial to know both sides about some topic.
 Since I think you might have encountered one side, this is to provide another one.

 I believe you can make up your own mind, and decide for yourself.